tommyhosman/MatlabSessionManager/README.md

 # MatlabSessionManager, session

 A MATLAB session manager which helps keep track of multiple projects.
-Modified from FileExchange - "Editor Session Manager"
+Modified from "Editor Session Manager" at Mathworks FileExchange

 ## Overview
-*session* is a class for managing the open files and layout of the MATLAB Editor as well as the current MATLAB path.
+___session___ is a class for managing the open files and layout of the MATLAB Editor as well as the current MATLAB path.

 With session, you can easily load a set of working files and path